Ridge-Regularized Largest Root Test For High-Dimensional General Linear Hypotheses: Power analysis under low-rank alternatives

 \section{Power analysis under low-rank alternatives}

-In this section, we investigate the power of the proposed family of tests under a class of low-rank alternatives, with particular focus on the impact of the regularization parameter $\lambda$ on power.
-We begin with a deterministic alternative framework, commonly used in the literature to study asymptotic power.
-We then adopt a Bayesian perspective by introducing a class of priors on the alternatives that encode structural assumptions.
-Within this framework, we also provide a data-driven strategy for selecting $\lambda$.
+In this section, we study the power of the proposed family of tests under a class of low-rank alternatives, with particular emphasis on the role of the regularization parameter $\lambda$.
+We begin with a deterministic alternative framework, which is commonly used in the literature for analyzing asymptotic power.
+We then adopt a Bayesian perspective by introducing a class of priors on the alternatives that capture structural information.
+Within this framework, we study the effect of $\lambda$ and compare the proposed method with the limiting cases when $\lambda\to 0$ \citep{han2016tracy} and $\lambda\to\infty$ both analytically and numerically.